habitus-eu/HabitusGUI/README.md

 # 2 Instructions for tool contributors

-This paragraph describes what we expect from the maintainers of the tools that are used by HabitusGUI
+This section describes what we expect from the maintainers of the external software tools that are used by HabitusGUI.

-### 2.1 Information we need from you
+### 2.1 Information we need from you about your software tool

 To help us integrate your tool we need the following information from you: